 Philadelphia Wedding Photographer

 HI, I’M SHANNON.
-MY PRONOUNS ARE SHE/HER/HERS.
+MY PRONOUNS ARE THEY/THEM.

-So many people reach out to me to let me know they’re awkward or anxious in front of the camera.
-If you break out in a rash from nervousness, you are my people.
-I’m here to make you more comfortable and ideally forget that I’m tucked away behind a bush somewhere while you cuddle your partner.
-I promise not to force poses that don’t seem organic to who you are.
-Instead, I allow moments to happen naturally, while subtly guiding you into the best light along the way.
+So many people reach out to me to let me know they’re awkward or shy in front of the camera.
+If you break out in a rash from nervousness, you are not alone.
+Or if you’re neurodivergent like me, things like forced eye contact or sensory overload might have led to traumatic photo experiences in the past.
+I’m here to make you more at ease and ideally forget that I’m tucked away behind a bush somewhere while you spend time with your partner(s).
+I won’t force poses that don’t seem organic to who you are as individuals.
+Instead, I allow moments to happen naturally, while letting you lead the way and subtly guiding you — with your permission — into the best light and backdrops.

-I WELCOME YOU FOR WHO YOU ARE.
+I WELCOME YOU FOR YOU, COMPLETELY.

 Planning a photo session should evoke excitement, not fear, but that is not always the case for those who are marginalized.
 My intentions as an affirming photographer are to reduce the amount of labor that my clients have to engage in.
 As someone who is disabled, I try to be really mindful when working with clients and putting accessibility to the forefront.

 Something I don’t see enough in the wedding and family photography industries is the normalization of polyamorous love.
 I feel energized when collaborating with queer, trans, and polyamorous folks, and people of all identities.
 That’s why I try to use language like “marriers” rather than “couple,” in an effort to be more inclusive and intentional.